Vindicator (comics): Fictional character biography

 Heather was born in Calgary, Alberta, Canada.
 She was originally a secretary at Amcam corporation, where she fell in love with James MacDonald Hudson.
 After he had stolen his power suit to prevent it from being used as a military weapon, Heather discovered his secret and decided to share it with him.
 Soon after they were married.

 Heather supported her husband in the forming of Department H and his becoming a superhero.
-She also assisted Wolverine in a time of trouble before his career with the X-Men, and was later reunited with him.
+She also assisted Wolverine in recovering from the trauma of having been infused with adamantium-laced bones and claws, and was later reunited with him.

-After Department H is dissolved, Heather brought the members of the disbanded Alpha Flight together to battle Tundra of the Great Beasts.
-With this initiative creating a spectacular success, the team decided to continue operating Alpha Flight as an independent group.
-Before Alpha Flight had been back together for long, Heather witnessed the apparent death of James Hudson.
-She was then injured attempting to rescue a child from an alien Plodex.
+After Department H is dissolved, Heather brings members of the disbanded Alpha Flight together to battle Tundra of the Great Beasts.
+With this initiative creating a spectacular success, the team decides to continue operating Alpha Flight as an independent group.
+Heather witnesses the apparent death of James Hudson, but because no one else saw him die and there was no corpse, James remains legally alive and no funeral could be held for him, making it more difficult for Heather to get through her grief.
+She is injured attempting to rescue a child from an alien Plodex.

-Heather is asked by the members of Alpha Flight to take over leadership of the team when her husband James, the leader of Alpha Flight, is apparently killed.
+Heather is asked by the members of Alpha Flight to take over leadership of the team from James.
 She accepts, though initially she leads purely as a non-combatant.
-She led Alpha Flight on a mission with the X-Men, and was temporarily transformed by the mystic Fire Fountain.
-This transforms her into a state Loki refers to as a 'demi-god'.
+She leads Alpha Flight on a mission with the X-Men, and is transformed by the mystic Fire Fountain into a state Loki refers to as a 'demi-god'.
 She has increased leadership abilities along with vague powers that put her above all other humans.
 She rejects these powers when all involved learn it would come at the cost of humanity's creativity and the lives of anyone magical, such as her two friends Shaman and Snowbird.
-She was briefly "reunited" with what she thought was James Hudson, but who really turned out to be an impostor – the robot Delphine Courtney.
-Her body was temporarily distorted by Scramble, and then she was captured by Deadly Ernest.

-Eventually, these dangerous encounters led to Heather adopting a copy of her husband's battle-suit.
+After encountering Scramble and Deadly Ernest, Heather begins using a copy of her husband's battle-suit.
 Through extensive training by Wolverine, Heather is able to hold her own in a battle.
-Heather teamed with Wolverine against Lady Deathstrike, and took the name Vindicator.
-She became stranded in the Savage Land, and formed the mutated natives into a team called Alpha Prime.
-Some time later, Heather was forced to defend Alpha Flight in a Parliamentary hearing.
+Heather teams with Wolverine against Lady Deathstrike, and takes the name Vindicator.
+She becomes stranded in the Savage Land, and forms the mutated natives into a team called Alpha Prime.

 Eventually her husband returns and her suit is altered to manipulate geothermal forces and she takes the name Guardian.
-Soon after that, she battled the Fantastic Four.
+Soon after that, she battles the Fantastic Four.